Damiano David: Artistry

 In 2017 X-factor judge Fedez commented that David is a real frontman.
 In 2021 Manuel Agnelli praised him in similar words to have a "natural charisma of the great frontmen".
 His vocal style in 2017 was described as having a "reggae vocal timbre that allows him to masterfully deal with the rock repertoire, given that the band's musical influences range from indie rock to glam rock to pop rock".
 His characteristic androgynous look and fashion style on stage is seen as a mixture of hippie, vintage, and glam rock from the 1970s, because of which he has been labeled an Italian fashion icon.

 In comparison to David's work with Måneskin, his solo work is characterized by softer, more pop sound.
 Upon the release of Funny Little Fears, Sonja Knežević of Vogue Adria wrote that he "traded the 'bad boy' title for the 'baby girl' title in a process that many have called the 'Harry-Stylesification' of Damiano David."

 Personal life

 David was in a relationship with Italian model and influencer Giorgia Soleri for nearly six years.
 The pair split up in June 2023.
 In November 2023, he was reported to be in a relationship with American actress and singer Dove Cameron, with whom he made his first public appearance in February 2024.
+David and Cameron announced their engagement in January 2026.
+They got married at the Palazzo dei Priori in Montalcino, Tuscany, Italy on September 24, 2026.